UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Singularity.md

 ```

 It copys the `pi.py` file into the image (the `%files` section), updates the packages in the container, installs the Code Ready Builder and EPEL repositories, and uses them to install `pip` and `virtualenv` (the `%post` section).
-Finally it uses those two tools to build a virtualenvironment with Numba to run the code in.
+Finally it uses those two tools to build a virtual environment with Numba to run the code in.

 Finally it sets the container's run command to activate the virtual environment with the dependencies and execute `pi.py` (the `%runscript` section).